Lived Experiences Around Disability (LEAD)

 “I can teach my mom and dad about sign language.”
 Grade 5 student

-“I learned that having a disability is not bad.”
+“I can teach others about all the tools that people can use to help them through life.”
+Grade 6 student “I learned that having a disability is not bad.”
 Grade 5 student

 “I learned that people with a disability live the same life as people who don’t have a disability.”
 Grade 4 student